How to take a Covid-19 self-test?

 Is your self-test positive?
 That means that you probably have coronavirus.

-You should always contact your doctor in this case, or request an activation code for a PCR test through the contact centre on 02 214 19 19.
-A positive result in a self-test must be confirmed by a PCR test by your doctor or at a test centre.
+You should request an activation code for a PCR test through the contact centre on 02 214 19 19, since a positive result in a self-test must be confirmed by a PCR test.
 If a self-test is positive, you must immediately self-isolate.
-If the positive result is confirmed by your doctor or at a test centre, contact tracing will be started.
-You must stay indoors for at least 10 days.
+If the positive result is confirmed at a test centre, contact tracing will be started.
+You must stay indoors for at least 7 days.

 Is your self-test negative?
 That means that you are probably not contagious at present.